Which Of The Following Statements About Cycloaddition Reactions Is True

 Truth: Generally True, but with Exceptions.

 According to the Woodward-Hoffmann rules, [2+2] cycloaddition reactions are thermally forbidden and photochemically allowed.
-This is because the symmetry of the HOMO and LUMO orbitals of the two alkenes does not allow for a concerted, suprafacial-suprafacial cycloaddition under thermal conditions.
-However, there are exceptions to this rule.
-For instance, [2+2] cycloadditions can occur thermally when one of the alkenes is highly electron-donating and the other is highly electron-withdrawing.
+Consider this: this is because the symmetry of the HOMO and LUMO orbitals of the two alkenes does not allow for a concerted, suprafacial-suprafacial cycloaddition under thermal conditions.
+That said, there are exceptions to this rule.
+Because of that, for instance, [2+2] cycloadditions can occur thermally when one of the alkenes is highly electron-donating and the other is highly electron-withdrawing.
 In these cases, the reaction may proceed through a zwitterionic or diradical intermediate, bypassing the symmetry constraints of the concerted mechanism.
 Additionally, ketenes undergo thermal [2+2] cycloadditions readily due to their unique electronic structure.

 Statement 14: Cycloaddition Reactions Cannot Be Used to Form Strained Rings